sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 15-10-2017

+- https://blog.softwaremill.com/the-case-against-annotations-4b2fb170ed67?token=79fT3F-khJEaf3KX Great post explaining why we should probably not use annotations too much.
+- https://hackernoon.com/whats-new-with-server-side-rendering-in-react-16-9b0d78585d67 React 16 is a complete release, with massive improvements.
+- https://blog.kontena.io/event-sourcing-microservices-with-kafka/ Nothing new but just another perpective about Kafka for event sourcing

 ~~ Holidays exist to make a break, right? ~~

 # 16-09-2017